 Amazon Echo skills for connected tech

-You can tell Alexa to turn up or down the thermostat simply by downloading this skill.
-You'll be able to say things like "Alexa, change the Hallway to 68 degrees" or "Alexa, raise the bedroom by four degrees" without having to touch a thing.
+Got a Nest thermostat?
+This skill is a must.
+You can tell Alexa to turn your heating up or down, making breaking out the Nest smartphone app feel like a relic of personal comfort as dated as actually standing up and fiddling with the thermostat manually.
+You can be specific with where you want the temperature changing too by saying things like "Alexa, change the Hallway to 20 degrees" or "Alexa, raise the bedroom by four degrees" without having to touch a thing.

 Probably one of nicer, and more affordable smart lightbulbs, LifX's line doesn't need a hub to use with Alexa – it only needs the skill to be downloaded, and of course, your voice to tell Alexa to turn on and off the bulb.

-Finally, Philipe Hue and Alexa are playing nicely, meaning you can say things like "Alexa, dim the living room lights to 20%" from the comfort of your favourite chair.
+It's time to get precise with your voice-controlled lighting.
+Philips Hue and Alexa play nicely together, meaning you can say things like "Alexa, dim the living room lights to 20%" from the comfort of your favourite chair.
 The only problem is that she can't change the colours of the bulb - we hope that changes soon.

 August Smart Lock

-Head to your Skills and sync up your Fitbit by enabling it to share information.
-After that, preface your questions by saying, "Alexa, ask Fitbit…" about your sleep, steps, calories, stairs climbed and more, so you can find out how active you've been by the most lazy means possible.
+Even looking at your wrist is old fashioned with you have a robot of Alexa's enviable talents living within your home.
+Once you've synced your Fitbit with the Alexa Skill, prefacing your questions by saying, "Alexa, ask Fitbit…" and following it up with questions about your sleep, steps, calories, stairs climbed and more, will let you find out how active you've been by the most lazy means possible.

 How to add skills manually: Amazon Echo tips and tricks